-3. Qualifications and Capabilities
+2. Qualifications and Capabilities (2 page limit)

-- Brief description of the organization/entity and relevant expertise in the topical field that illustrates ability to meet the terms of the RFP - Brief description of the organization/entity that demonstrates logistical experience in administering a program with international participants - Years of relevant experience
+• Brief description of the organization/entity and relevant expertise in the topical field that illustrates ability to meet the terms of the RFP

+- Brief description of the organization/entity that demonstrates logistical experience in administering a program with international participants - Years of relevant experience

-4. Past Performance and Experience
+3. Past Performance and Experience (2 page limit)